oneapi-src/level-zero-spec/core/INTRO.md

 These APIs provide interface to query information like compute unit count within the device or sub device, available memory and affinity to the compute, user managed cache size and work submission command queues.

 ## Memory & Caches
-Memory is visible to upper level stack as unified memory with single VA space covering both GPU and specific device type (e.g GPU or FPGA).
+Memory is visible to upper level SW stack as unified memory with single VA space covering both CPU and with in specific device type (e.g GPU or FPGA).
+For GPU's, the API exposes 2 levels of memory hierarchy.
+The device memory can be managed at the device or sub device level.
+Last Level Cache (L3) last Level L3 cahce can be controled through memory allocation API's.
+The low level cache like L1 cache is controlled throguh language intrinsics.
-The Level 0 application interface allows allocation of buffers and images at device and sub device granularity.
+The Level 0 application interface allows allocation of buffers and images at device and sub device granularity with Cacheablity hints.
 The memory APIs allow 3 kinds of allocation methods and enable implicit and explicit management of the resources by the application or runtimes

-For GPU the API exposed 3 levels of memory hierarchy.
-From view of program hiearchy looks like:
-- Intermediate Cache (L1/L2) -> Last Level Cache (L3) -> local memory available per device / sub device.
-Depending on device, level 0 API provide ways to re-size SLM vs General memory Cache for Intermediate & Last Level Caches.

 @todo [**Murali**] Determine the need to expose the last level (L3) cache on GPU, given it is configurable at the very high (buffer or image) level granularity in the HW.
 @todo [**Ben**] SPIR-V has semantics within the kernels to declare cache requests, what about outside of kernels?
 Add per-Resource L3$ _HINTS_, overrided by kernels.